Agoric/documentation/main/reference/zoe-api/zoe.md

 ### Proposals

-**proposal** must be either `undefined` or a record with **give**, **want**, and/or **exit** properties respectively expressing conditions regarding what assets will be given, what must be received in exchange, and an exit rule defining how/when the offer can be canceled.
+**proposal** must be either `undefined` or a record with **give**, **want**, and/or **exit** properties respectively expressing conditions regarding what is being given, what must be received in exchange to satisfy offer safety, and an exit rule defining how/when the offer can be canceled.
+Note that the contract is not obligated to accept the proposal;
+it may inspect it and reject it for any reason
+(in which case all payments will be returned promptly).

 ```js
 const myProposal = harden({